bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 <div class="HubBlock-content">
 <!-- theme: info -->

-> Click **COPY CURL** in the GraphQL Playground to copy the curl command for last request made in the IDE
+> Click **COPY CURL** in the GraphQL Playground to copy a the curl command code for the last request made in the IDE

 </div>
 </div>
 </div>

-Client code in BigCommerce Stencil themes can be passed a token at render time with the `{{ settings.storefront_api.token }}` handlebars object:
+Client code in BigCommerce Stencil themes can be passed a token at render time with the `{{settings.storefront_api.token}}` handlebars object:

 ```html
 <script>